-The good news is, regardless of how long your service member has been in or whether he retires from the military, your children can continue to have some military benefits until they turn 21.
+Here’s some good news, regardless of how long your service member has been in or whether they retired from the military, your children can continue to have some military benefits until they turn 21.

 Before anything else, though, your children must both get military dependent ID cards as soon as your divorce is final and you turn in your dependent ID.
 That will help you make sure they can access the benefits they have.

 In general, children do not get IDs until they are 10-years-old.
 However, that rule is waived for children who do not live with an ID card holder.
-When your husband (or you, if you still have the current power of attorney) apply for their ID cards, you will fill out a "remarks" section and note whether the service member is providing more than 50 percent of child support.
-Whether he is providing more than 50 percent changes which benefits the children can receive.
+When your spouse (or you, if you still have the current power of attorney) apply for their ID cards, you will fill out a "remarks" section and note whether the service member is providing more than 50% of child support.
+Whether they are providing more than 50% changes which benefits the children can receive.

-The rest of the benefits depend on that 50 percent statement.
-If he is providing more than 50 percent, the children can continue to use all Morale, Welfare & Recreation (MWR) benefits and base exchange stores.
+The rest of the benefits depend on that 50% statement.
+If they are providing more than 50%, the children can continue to use all Morale, Welfare & Recreation (MWR) benefits and base exchange stores.
 If less, they won't have access to those things.

 Unfortunately, dependent children of divorced service members are not able to use the commissary under their own ID cards regardless of how much support they receive.